keith-liew/meme-generator/README.md

 # meme-generator
-> A simple online secret whisper website implemented certain authentication method.
+> A simple online meme-generator that grab a random picture and allow the user to put narration on it.
 > Live demo [_here_](https://keith-liew.github.io/meme-generator/).